 In order to keep our hire charges low, we do not employ full time staff.
 You should ensure that:

 The Hall is left in a clean and tidy condition, with any debris or spillages cleaned away and all tables, chairs and other equipment returned to their proper places.
 (Basic cleaning equipment is available in the cupboard adjacent to the kitchen).
 Rubbish should be bagged and placed in the skip in the Hall car park.

 All lights and heaters are turned off, all windows fastened and all doors properly locked.

 When will I get my deposit back?

-Once the Booking Secretary has confirmed that there is no damage to the Hall, normally within two weeks, your deposit cheque will be destroyed or, if requested, returned to you.
+Once the Booking Secretary has confirmed that there is no damage to the Hall, normally within two weeks, any deposit will be returned to you.

 June 2021 Version 2